Phase 2

 Performance Targets Include

-• Expand the number of overall applications by 10%, decrease the admission rate by 5%, and increase overall undergraduate enrollment by at least 10% over Fall 2024 numbers by Fall 2026
+• Expand the number of overall applications by 10% and increase overall undergraduate enrollment by at least 10% over Fall 2025 numbers by Fall 2026

 • Expand graduate enrollment by at least 15% over Fall 2024 numbers by Fall 2027